rehierl/node-tree-outliner/1-0-mathematics/4-0-types-domains.md

 <!-- ======================================================================= -->
 ## set of values

-* in general, any set represents a type/domain
+* in general, any set can be understood to represent a type/domain
 * the type of a set is however a set of sets
 * hint: `subset-of <=!=> element-of`